Sheetalrana190/SEP_Assignment_2/README.md

 Developers want to know that the training data they are using is "balanced" (does not contain biases) because this will give them better AI models.

 ---
+## Step 1.
+Analyze the Current Need of the client and gather detail Information
+First, we will take a closer look at the two main requirements provided and analyze them using best practices.